Cary Personal Injury Lawyers

 - You Suffered Permanently Disabling or Long-Term Injuries: If you or your loved one will require long-term care or be left with permanent disabilities, you should speak to a personal injury attorney immediately.
 Only an experienced attorney will be able to calculate what your injuries are worth and make sure you get the compensation you deserve.

-- Liability is Not Clear or There are Multiple Parties Involved: If you were involved in an accident involving multiple parties, you will likely need an attorney.
+- Liability is Not Clear or There are Multiple Parties Involved: If you were an injured person in an accident involving multiple parties, you will likely need an attorney.
 Insurance companies are sometimes complicated, especially when multiple parties are involved.
 You could be blamed for a portion of the accident, which will decrease your compensation.
 An attorney can help protect you against these types of counterclaims.

 - The Insurance Company is Refusing to Pay: Although we like to think that insurance companies are on our side, they often refuse to make a settlement offer at all or offer a settlement that is not fair.
 If you are not able to secure a fair settlement on your own, you should contact a personal injury attorney immediately.